ChicoQuemador1/HanaBudget/README.md

 ***

-## 🌟 We are AMplify, founded by Alexis and Mark
+## 🌟 We are Amplify, founded by Alexis and Mark

 - [Alexis Cruz-Aboytes](https://github.com/ChicoQuemador1)
 - [Mark Denina](https://github.com/mdenina1)